webispy/DemoKit/README.md

 - [RTSP server based on GStreamer](https://github.com/GStreamer/gst-rtsp-server)
 - [SVOX TTS](http://packages.ubuntu.com/xenial/libttspico-utils)

-## License
+## License and Copyright

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details